What You Need to Know About Private Lender Student Loans

 About Private Student Loans

-As a borrower, who may be applying for a private student loans for college or supplemental student loans, there are a few important terms you should know.
+As a borrower, who may be applying for a private student loan for college or supplemental student loans, there are a few important terms you should know.

 Let’s start with interest rates.
 As you know, an interest rate on a student loan is the charge to you for borrowing the money, which is measured as a percentage of the initial amount borrowed (principal).
 Federal loan interest rates are determined by the United States government, which makes them available at the Department of Education website.